rebelsky/sams-assorted-musings-reflections/harry-and-david.md

 "Which of the following streets have you lived on? ...."
 "Um, none of the above, as far as I can tell."
 "Okay, what color is your Chevy Equinox?"
 "Um, I don't own a Chevy Equinox.
 I've never owned a Chevy Equinox."
-I think those are the next errors, but maybe those were intended to rip me up.
+I think those are the next errors, but maybe those were intended to trip me up [6].

 After a bit of back and forth, we finally established that I was who I said I was.
 I said "We indicated that we wanted to approve a charge in